66 Euphemism Examples to Read Before You Meet Your Maker

 66 Examples of Euphemisms That’ll Transform Your Writing

 Given our Puritanical roots here in the US, it’s no wonder euphemisms are everywhere.
-From bodily functions to religion to money, there are lots of topics folks are uncomfortable discussing.
+From bodily functions to religion to money, there more than one uncomfortable topic in everyday language.

 Let’s look at the nine most common euphemism categories and several examples of each…